newjersey/innovation.nj.gov/content/_projects/training-explorer.md

 ### Innovation In action

- Using open data, OOI collaborated with the New Jersey Department of Labor to create the first interactive, comprehensive list of all schools and organizations in New Jersey offering subsidized workforce training.
+ Using open data, OOI collaborated with the New Jersey Department of Labor and Workforce Development to create the first interactive, comprehensive list of all schools and organizations in New Jersey offering workforce training programs, many that are elgible for tuition subsidy.
 With this data, OOI has empowered training seekers to use data and evidence to help choose a training program that’s right for them.
 By standardizing metrics for over 5,000 programs, the Training Explorer provides residents with information like a clear cost breakdown for each program, projections for how much they can earn after finishing a program, information on the likelihood of getting a job, and more.
-With an understanding that no two training seekers are the same, users are able to filter which programs are wheelchair accessible, provide child care assistance, teach in different languages, or have evening classes.
+With an understanding that no two training seekers have the same needs, New Jerseyans also can filter which programs are wheelchair accessible, provide child care assistance, teach in different languages, or have evening classes.

 ### Impact + Metrics

 - The Training Explorer was the first major update to the State’s training portal in over two decades.
-Residents now have access to a comprehensive list of subsidized workforce trainings in a bilingual, searchable, and mobile-friendly interface.
+Residents now have access to a comprehensive list of workforce trainings in a bilingual, searchable, and mobile-friendly interface.
 - Residents no longer need to visit multiple websites to learn about NJ DOL-approved trainings, and now get personalized, data-backed recommendations.

 ### Status